curl/curl/docs/cmdline-opts/false-start.md

 message, thus saving a round trip when performing a full handshake.

-This functionality is currently only implemented in the Secure Transport (on iOS 7.0 or later, or OS X 10.9 or later) backend.
+This functionality is currently only implemented in the Secure Transport (on iOS 7.0 or later, or macOS 10.9 or later) backend.